 Permits are normally issued for a single one-way trip.
-Upon occasion, a permit may be issued for multiple moves; all information including truck, trailer, load, origin and destination must be identical for each of these multiple moves.
-A permit may also be issued for several interim stops located between origin and destination that may require additional time.
+Upon occasion, a permit may be issued for multiple moves; all information including truck, trailer, load, origin, and destination must be identical for each of these multiple moves.
+A permit may also be issued for interim stops located between origin and destination.
+Return moves, if requested, must be completed within the permit duration.
+If return moves cannot be completed within the permit duration, a new permit is required for the return move.